anishLearnsToCode/stop-words-removal/README.md

 will want to search them using keywords such as Java, Python, web Development etc. and words such as i, me, mine are superfluous in nature.

-So, by removing these stopwords we have actually make our corpus more information dense and any other further task we might perform such as converting these words into embeddings or any other Machine Learning/Deep Learning task will now be done on a smaller Corpus and hence would run faster.
+So, by removing these stopwords we have actually made our corpus more information dense and any other further task we might perform such as converting these words into embeddings or any other Machine Learning/Deep Learning task will now be done on a smaller Corpus and hence would run faster.